k0m1d3v/SmartGate/README.md

 # SmartGate: Automated Gate Control with Face and License Plate Recognition
 SmartGate is a client-server application that automates gate control by recognizing faces and license plates.
 When a familiar face or license plate is detected, a signal is sent to a Raspberry Pi client to open the gate by controlling a servomotor.

-##Mobile Application Integration
+## Mobile Application Integration
 In addition to the core client-server functionality, we are developing a mobile application that allows users to manage faces and license plates remotely from a third device, such as a smartphone.
 The app will enable you to add new faces and license plates directly to the server database, with future plans to support removal and editing as well.

 Further features will be introduced, such as user group management, access control, and more.
-Stay tuned for updates, and find the mobile app repository here: .
+Stay tuned for updates, and find the mobile app repository here: [[https://github.com/Nikkio083/SmartGateApp]].
 ## Features
 - Real-time face recognition using a database of known faces.
 - License plate recognition using Google Cloud Vision API.